R&D Tax Credits: Beware HMRC Enquiries

 R&D tax credit compliance checks can engender fear, spread uncertainty and add complication to the day-to-day running of a business.
 Companies prefer to avoid them at all costs.

 MPA, which has completed more than four thousand successful claims for clients, knows exactly what HMRC is looking for when it comes to positively assessing a claim, and how to ‘translate’ it into the language that HMRC speaks.
 Right first time is the best approach, and nine times out of ten we are able to improve our client’s claim.

-Less than 2% of our claims have resulted in compliance checks.
-In all cases we stand between our client and HMRC, removing stress and allowing our clients to focus on what they do best: running their business, while we maintain good relations with HMRC throughout the process.
+If any of our claims were to go into enquiry, we would stand between our client and HMRC, removing stress and allowing our clients to focus on what they do best: running their business, while we maintain good relations with HMRC throughout the process.
 For example, our specialists scoured the outer reaches of a global client’s business to track down individual invoices in South America and Europe, and translated documents into English to satisfy the needs of HMRC.

 This approach gets results.